Franc1sco/Franug-PRIVATE-PLUGINS/README.md

 ### Private plugin list for sale:

+**:zap::zap:Note: It worked on the old CS:GO and some plugins works on CS:S too, I have a list for CS2 too, ask me for info.:zap::zap:**

-**:zap::zap:Note: I don't have the full private plugin list here.
+**:zap::zap:Note2: I don't have the full private plugin list here.
 If you want to know the full list (_+25 extra private plugins not listed here_), then contact with me.Also full support included for help on installation, provide updates and do some changes by request without additional cost.:zap::zap:**

 * **Valve items menu**: A menu with all the valve items availables in your server (ws, knife, sprays, ranks, music, gloves).
 Check video here: https://www.youtube.com/watch?v=I407YAmXRRI